-Deanne Stillman is a widely published, critically acclaimed writer.
-Her books of narrative nonfiction are place-based stories of war and peace in the modern and historical West.
-Her latest book is Desert Reckoning, which is based on her Rolling Stone piece,"The Great Mojave Manhunt," a finalist for a PEN Center USA journalism award and published in Best American Crime Writing.
+She also wrote Desert Reckoning based on her Rolling Stone piece,"The Great Mojave Manhunt," a finalist for a PEN Center USA journalism award and published in Best American Crime Writing.
 Desert Reckoning won the 2013 Spur Award for best western nonfiction, contemporary, the LA Press Club Award for best general nonfiction, and was named a Southwest Book of the Year.
-It received excellent reviews in many publications (Kirkus, PW, the Los Angeles Review of Books, Denver Post, Oregonian, and elsewhere), and was praised by writers such as DJ Waldie, James Brown, Jo-Ann Mapson, Gustavo Arellano, and Alex Espinoza.
+It received excellent reviews in many publications, including Newsweek, the Los Angeles Review of Books, Tucson Weekly, and Oregonian.

 Her book, Twentynine Palms, was an LA Times bestseller and "best book of the year."
 Hunter Thompson called it "A strange and brilliant story by an important American writer," and it was reissued in a new, updated edition by Angel City Press in 2008, with a foreword by T. Jefferson Parker and a preface by Charles Bowden.
 The conclusion of a ten-year journey, the book explores the brutal murders of two young girls in a scenic Southern California military town by a Marine shortly after the Gulf War.